1991 anti-Tamil violence in Karnataka

 The 1991 anti-Tamil violence in Karnataka refers to incidents of mob violence targeting Tamils in state of Karnataka in India.
 The incidents took place in Southern Karnataka on 12–13 December 1991, mainly in the cities of Bangalore and Mysore.
 The attacks originated in the demonstrations organised against the orders of the Cauvery Water Tribunal appointed by the Government of India.
-The violence terrified the Tamil populace of Southern Karnataka forcing hundreds of thousands to flee in a matter of weeks.
+The violence terrified the Tamil populace of Southern Karnataka forcing over a thousand Tamils to flee in a matter of weeks.
 The official statistics given by the Government of Karnataka was that sixteen people had been killed in the police firing during protest but individual sources give higher numbers.